-Sailor Brinkley Cook Talks About Mom Christie Brinkley, Living Through Divorce, And Body Image Issues
+Sailor Brinkley Cook Talks About Living Through Divorce And Body Image Issues

-Sailor Brinkley Cook, daughter of Sports Illustrated Swimsuit model Christie Brinkley and architect Peter Cook survived her parents’ divorce with the help of therapy.
+Sailor Brinkley Cook, daughter of Sports Illustrated swimsuit model Christie Brinkley and architect Peter Cook, survived her parents’ divorce with the help of therapy.
 The Christie Brinkley/Peter Cook divorce was a nasty one which took its toll on the whole family, and Sailor says it took everyone some time to recover.
-Peter Cook was caught having sex with his 18-year-old personal assistant causing Christie Brinkley to promptly end the marriage.
+Peter Cook was caught having sex with his 18-year-old personal assistant, causing Christie Brinkley to promptly end the marriage.

 Christie Brinkley has been through three divorces and several high-profile relationships and has had some highs and lows with all of them.
-Christie Brinkley also got into a very public battle with her brother, Gregory Donald Brinkley over the handling of their parents’ estate.
+Christie Brinkley also got into a very public battle with her brother, Gregory Donald Brinkley, over the handling of their parents’ estate.
 Daughter Sailor Brinkley Cook got involved in this skirmish, calling out her uncle on Twitter.

 “Just know not to trust a man who tries to ruin and create conflict on his 17-year-old niece’s birthday … I don’t trust him nor do I trust what he does or what he believes in.
 I in no way want to be connected to him or his lifestyle.”